iobroker-community-adapters/ioBroker.beckhoff/docs/en/admin.md

 This adapter for ioBroker can Communicate with a Beckhoff Automation System (Twincat 2 or 3) over the ADS Protocol.
 The ADS Protocol is implemented in every System of Beckhoff and can be used without any License on ioBroker or Automation System.

+This Project is not affilate to Beckhoff in any way

 ## Description
 ### Requirements
 * Beckhoff PLC that has an ethernet connection and is connected to your LAN